Tenece-BEZAO/PropertyMgt_API/README.md

 ### Users :

 1)	Admin: This user is part of management staff who can login and check maintenance requests logged, inspection checks.
 2)	Staff : This user is part of maintenance staff who can check maintenance requests.
 3)	Tenant : This is a tenant staying in that property.
 They can login and check all the details related to them and maintenance requests logged by them.

+### Known Errors:

+- If any error pops up regarding namespaces, add the reference to the DataAccess project or dll from the webapi project

 # Creators
 * [Egbujie Chizoba Esther](https://github.com/Chizober)